travelnxt/appacitive-docs/index.md

 ### Updating a user

 The update user call is similar to the update article call.
-The properties you send with non-null values will get modified if they aren't immutable.
+The property keys which you send with non-null values will get updated if they aren't marked as immutable.
-The properties you don't send in the body of the POST call stay unchanged.
+The property keys you don't send in the body of the POST call stay unchanged.
-The properties you send with values set to `null` are deleted from the user.
+The property keys you send with values set as `null` are deleted from the user object.
-The same convention is followed with `__attributes`.
+The same convention is followed with `__attributes` as with the properties.
-Use the `__addtags` and `__removetags` properties to update tags.
+Use the `__addtags` and `__removetags` array of strings properties to update tags.

+You can specify which user you are updating by using either his `id`, `username` or `token`.
+You will use the `useridtype` parameter to specify which option you are using.

 ** Parameters **